On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Introduction and main results

-In this section we introduce the main ideas of the proof and reduce the theorem to a sequence of propositions to be proved in subsequent sections.
-Let $X$ and $x$ be as in Section~\ref{sect:MainRes}.
-Set $U:=\spec\cO_{X,x}$.
-We may identify the unique closed point of $U$ with~$x$; denote the residue field of $x$ by $k(x)$.

-\begin{conventions*} Let $T$ be a scheme of pure dimension.
-When we say ``$D\subset T$ is a~divisor'', we mean that $D$ is an effective Cartier divisor on $T$.
-In other words, $D\subset T$ is a closed subscheme (not necessarily reduced), which is Zariski locally over $T$ given by sections of $\cO_T$.
-We never consider non-effective divisors in this paper. \end{conventions*}

-Let us give a very brief overview of the proof first.
+We start by proving Theorem~\ref{th:A1} in Section~\ref{sect:ProofA1}.
+After that we proceed with the proof of Theorem~\ref{th:GrSerre}.
+Let us give a brief overview of the proof.
+By~\cite{Nisnevich1} we may assume that the relative dimension of the flat morphism $X\to\spec\Lambda$ is at least one.

 The fist step in the proof is to fiber a neighborhood of $x$ in $X$ into curves.
-Thus we will choose an appropriate neighborhood $X'$ of $x$ in $X$ and a smooth fibration $X'\to S$ of relative dimension one.
-We will extend $\cG$ to a $\bG$-bundle $\cF$ over $X'$ such that $\cG$ is trivial over the complement of a subscheme finite over $S$.
-Next, we will pull $\cF$ back to an open subset of $X'\times_SU$.
-Then, we descend the bundle obtained to $\A^1_U$, reducing Theorem~\ref{th:GrSerre} to Theorem~\ref{th:A1}.

-Only the first step is significantly different from the equal characteristic case.
-In particular, we use the fact that a generically trivial principal bundle can be reduced to a Borel subgroup on the complement of a codimension two subscheme, see Lemma~\ref{lm:codim2}.
+Thus we choose an appropriate neighborhood $X'$ of $x$ in $X$ and a smooth fibration $X'\to S$ of relative dimension one, having some nice properties (see Definition~\ref{def:QEF} below).
+We extend $\cG$ to a principal bundle $\cF$ over $X'$ such that $\cF$ is trivial over the complement of a subscheme finite over $S$.
+This step, carried out in Section~\ref{sect:QElFib} differs crucially from the equal characteristic case.
+In particular, we use the fact that a generically trivial principal bundle can be reduced to a Borel subgroup on the complement of a codimension two subscheme, see Proposition~\ref{pr:codim2}.

+In Section~\ref{sect:EndOfProof} we complete the proof of Theorem~\ref{th:GrSerre} as follows.
+We pull $\cF$ back to an open subset of $X'\times_S U$, where $U:=\spec\cO_{X,x}$.
+Then, we descend the bundle obtained to $\A^1_U$, employing the theory of nice triples of Panin (cf.~\cite[Def.~3.1]{PaninStavrovaVavilov} and Definition~\ref{def:nice} below), reducing Theorem~\ref{th:GrSerre} to Theorem~\ref{th:A1}.
+See Remark~\ref{rm:nicetriples} regarding the rationale for using nice triples.